AI for Humans: Spotting New Opportunities

 Your business model itself.
 Where does your current model create friction for the people you’re trying to serve?
 What would you change about how you price, package or deliver your work if you weren’t constrained by how things have always been done?
 AI doesn’t just make existing services faster.
 It can make entirely different service shapes viable for the first time.

-Some of the most valuable opportunities sit at the intersection of AI and sustainability.
+Some of the most valuable opportunities sit where AI and sustainability meet.
 Supply chain visibility that wasn’t practical before.
 Energy monitoring that used to need a dedicated team.
 Circular design informed by real usage data.
 When you start asking “what should we be building?” instead of “how do we speed this up?”, you also start asking “what’s the real cost of this?”
 The best AI questions have sustainability built in, not bolted on.

-Not everything that’s become viable is worth doing.
-AI makes a lot of things possible that still aren’t good ideas.
-Just because you can build it doesn’t mean someone needs it.
-The best test is whether your customers would pay for it without you having to explain why it’s clever.
+Not everything that has become viable is worth doing.
+AI makes plenty of things possible that still are not good ideas.
+The simplest test is whether a customer would pay for it without you having to explain why it is clever.

 A few filters that help:

 Does it solve a problem your customers already have?
-The best AI-enabled services aren’t solutions looking for problems.
-They’re answers to questions your customers have been asking for years, ones you couldn’t previously address at the right price or speed.
+The best AI-enabled services are not clever ideas in search of a use.
+They are answers to questions customers have been asking for years and that you could not address at the right price until now.

 Would it change how customers see you?
-If it reinforces what people already think, it’s probably an efficiency play wearing a different hat.
-The interesting opportunities shift perception.
+If it just reinforces what they already think, it is probably an efficiency improvement dressed up as something newer.
+The opportunities that are genuinely worth pursuing tend to change the way people describe what you do.

 Can you deliver it without losing what makes you good?
-The strongest opportunities build on what you’re already known for rather than asking you to start again.
-Be honest about whether you’re extending a strength or abandoning one.
+The strongest opportunities build on what you are already known for rather than asking you to start somewhere new.
+The honest question is whether the new work extends a strength or quietly replaces it.

-If you want your team to spot these opportunities, they need permission to bring half-formed ideas to the table.
-The best thinking at this stage won’t arrive as a polished business case.
-It’ll arrive as a hunch, something someone noticed while doing their day job.
-The best ideas often start as a throwaway thought in a ten-minute chat, not a strategy document.
+If you want a team to spot these opportunities, they need permission to bring half-formed ideas to the table.
+The best thinking at this stage rarely arrives as a polished business case.
+It usually arrives as a hunch, something someone noticed while doing their day job, often as a throwaway thought in a ten-minute conversation.

 Pick one customer relationship, one data set, or one part of your business model and spend thirty minutes with this question: if AI removed the constraints we’ve always worked around, what would we do differently?